gosen/Taskit/README.md

 Requirements
 ------------

 This library relies heavily on function return type deduction.
 Any C++14 compliant compiler is fine.
+Just change _CXXFLAGS_ to "-std=gnu++14" flag in main Makefile, as to current value is set to "-std=gnu++1z" to get advantage of template<auto> C++17 feature.

 You also need boost_unit_test_framework library to run UT.